CGM Guide

 CGM systems reading in Zone B

-DeviceManufacturerBias to Venous Blood Glucose (when above 10.0 mmol/L or 180 mg/dL)Comparator
+DeviceManufacturerBias to venous blood glucose (above 10.0 mmol/L or 180 mg/dL)Comparator